 Batch Inference

-Cost-efficient processing for high-volume workloadsReal-time inference — calling Claude one prompt at a time — is the right approach for interactive applications.
+Real-time inference is right for interactive applications.
 But for workloads like processing thousands of support tickets overnight, classifying a product catalogue, or running evaluations across a test set, synchronous calls are expensive and unnecessary.
 This is what Bedrock Batch Inference is built for.

 Prepare input in S3